GoogleCloudPlatform/community/tutorials/appengine-ruby-rails-activejob-sidekiq.md

 to generate a cost estimate based on your projected usage.
 New Cloud Platform users might be eligible for a [free trial](https://cloud.google.com/free-trial).

-## Installing Rails and creating your application

-If you already have a Rails application, you can skip to [Creating your background job](#creating-your-background-job).
-For this tutorial, we will be using the latest version of Rails (currently 5.1.1).

-1. Install the `rails` gem:

-        gem install rails

-1. Create a new rails application called `rails-background-jobs`:

-        rails new rails-background-jobs

-1. The rest of the tutorial command line tools will run from the Rails project root.
-Change directories into the Rails project root:

-        cd rails-background-jobs

-Congratulations, you have created a new skeleton Rails application called `rails-background-jobs`.

 ## Creating your background job

-Starting with version 4.2, Rails includes an abstraction layer around background job processing called [ActiveJob](http://guides.rubyonrails.org/active_job_basics.html).
+Starting with version 4.2, Ruby on Rails includes an abstraction layer around background job processing called [ActiveJob](http://guides.rubyonrails.org/active_job_basics.html).
 This abstraction allows you to write the queuing and execution logic independently of queue and job runner implementations.